wetryingtodorock/getblock-docs/en/rpc-service/bch/json-rpc/bch_verifymessage.md

 ---
-title: bch:verifymessage \[POST\]
+title: bch:verifymessage - Bitcoin Cash
-description: Verify a signed message
+description: Example code for the bch:verifymessage json-rpc method. Сomplete guide on how to use bch:verifymessage json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters